 Final Thoughts

-We have provided you with in-depth arrow rest reviews so that can be armed with the knowledge you need to buy the best arrow rest for your compound bow or recurve.
+We have provided you with in-depth arrow rest reviews so that can be armed with the knowledge you need to buy the best arrow rests for your compound bow or recurve.

 Here at DeerHuntingGuide.net, we are a team of real hunters and archery instructors and we only recommend hunting and archery gear that we use and that we would recommend to family and friends.

-At the end of the day, it's less which type of arrow rest you get and more the quality of the rest.
+At the end of the day, it's less which type of rest you get and more the quality of the rest.
 That's why you can't go wrong by choosing from tried and trusted models like those on our list.
-They provide accuracy while still preserving arrow speed for success on the archery target range or in the tree stand.
+They are accurate while still preserving arrow speed for success on the archery target range or in the tree stand.

 SEE ALSO: Walk Back Tuning A Bow And Arrow Rest